Growth Trends for Related Jobs

-According to the Bureau of Labor Statistics, estheticians and cosmetologists are both types of "personal appearance workers," responsible for improving and maintaining the beauty of their clients.
-However, while cosmetologists offer a wide range of services involving the hair, skin and nails, estheticians focus only on the health of a client's skin.
+According to the Bureau of Labor Statistics, estheticians and cosmetologists are both types of "personal appearance workers," in the beauty industry responsible for improving and maintaining the beauty of their clients.
+However, esthetics focuses only on the health of a client's skin and skin care, while cosmetology offers a wide range of beauty services involving the hair, skin, and nails.

-Cosmetologists, also called beauty operators, hairdressers or beauticians, focus on all aspects of a person's personal appearance, including hair, nails and skin.
+Cosmetologists, also called beauty professionals, hairdressers, or beauticians, focus on all aspects of a person's personal appearance, including hair, nails, and skin.
 Cosmetologists may cut and style their clients' hair, administer scalp treatments and facials, and paint or shape their clients' nails with polish and emery boards.
-By contrast, estheticians perform a variety of treatments on the skin, such as providing head and neck massages, administering facials and applying makeup.
+By contrast, estheticians perform a variety of treatments on the skin, such as providing head and neck massages, administering facials, and providing makeup application.